MikeFormichelli/AboutMe/README.md

 - 👋 Hi, I’m @MikeFormichelli
-- 👀 I’m interested in Modules for FoundryVTT, C#, Python
+- 👀 I’m interested in Python, JavaScript, HTML/CSS
-- 🌱 I’m currently learning C# & Python
+- 🌱 I’m currently learning JavaScript; Intermediate Python
-- 💞️ I’m looking to collaborate on FoundryVTT Module to put star ships into AlienRPG for FoundryVTT
+- 💞️ I’m looking to build a desktop app for the SagaEdition of Star Wars RPG; also maybe a mobile app later
-- 📫 How to reach me MikeTK4211138@gmail.com; Bricand#9381 on Discord
+- 📫 How to reach me MikePython99@gmail.com; Bricand#9381 on Discord

 <!---
 MikeFormichelli/MikeFormichelli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.